AlphaKretin/bastion-bot/README.md

 `messageMode` determines how Bastion will send Messages.
 If it is set to 0 or below, it will send messages in regular text format.
 If it is set to 1 or above, it will send messages enclosed within an embed object.
 This field is optional - if it is missing, it will default to what you see above.

-`embedColor` is the default color of the bar of your embedded messages.
-This field is optional - is can be ignored depending on `messageMode`'s setting, and if it is expected but missing, the default color will be used.
-This is a decimal value converted from a hex color value.
+`embedColour` is the default colour of the bar of your embedded messages.
+This field is optional - is can be ignored depending on `messageMode`'s setting, and if it is expected but missing, the default colour will be used.
+This is a decimal value converted from a hex colour value.

-`embedColorDB` is the name of the JSON file Bastion will load containing the color codes of your embedded messages.
-Currently, it only supports different colors depending on the card type of a searched card.
-This field is optional - if it is missing, all embedded messages will have the same color.
+`embedColourDB` is the name of the JSON file Bastion will load containing the colour codes of your embedded messages.
+Currently, it only supports different colours depending on the card type of a searched card.
+This field is optional - if it is missing, all embedded messages will have the same colour.

 `debugOutput` is a boolean that determines if Bastion will log large amounts of data to the console, in situations that have caused unexplained crashes before.
 However, such a crash has not occured since I added such logs, and it is a large amount of logging, so it is recommended to disable this.
 This field is optional - if it is missing, it will default to what you see above.